koltyakov/gosip/README.md

 AuthCnfg from different strategies contains different options relevant for a specified auth type.

-The authentication options can be provided explicitly or can be read from a configuration file (see [more](#authentication-strategies-1)).
+The authentication options can be provided explicitly or can be read from a configuration file.

 ```golang
 configPath := "./config/private.json"